OneSeed plays a small role in the big world of microfinance. Here's a run-down of some of the most important questions and issues within microfinance.

-Many MFIs began as a non-profit providers; however, a for-profit sector has developedmore recently.
-For-profit MFIs have draw on large investments which allow them to distribute more funds by sometimes more efficient means.
+Many MFIs began as a non-profits, however, a for-profit sector has developed more recently.
+For-profit MFIs have drawn on large investments which allow them to distribute more funds by (at times) more efficient means.
 The challenge for many for-profit MFIs is achieving a balance between financial sustainability and the poverty-alleviation mission of the microfinance sector.
-At OneSeed, all our partners have been carefully selected because they meet our criteria and they all also happen to be non-profit MFIs.
+At OneSeed, all of our partners have been carefully selected because they meet our criteria and they all also happen to be non-profit MFIs.

 Here are some of the most prominent global MFIs and organizations furthering the mission of microfinance:

-- Grameen Foundation was an expansion of the Grameen Bank, which began in 1976 in Bangledesh.
+- Grameen Foundation was an expansion of the Grameen Bank, which began in 1976 in Bangladesh.
 The foundation remains non-profit but the bank has converted to for-profit.

 - BRAC is the largest MFI in the world aiding 126 million people with its non-profit services.

 - Compartamos Banco is based in Mexico and is most known for is success after converting from a non-profit to a for profit.
 Its share price increased 22% in the first day of trading.
 However, the bank has received criticism surrounding the extreme profitability of the company and its interest rates of up to 90%.